Important Candlestick Patterns to Know

 Reading Single Candlesticks

-• The top “wick” or shadow of a candlestick marks the highest price the stock traded within the specified time period.
+• Wicks.
+The top “wick” or shadow of a candlestick marks the highest price the stock traded within the specified time period.
+The bottom wick marks the lowest price the stock traded.

-• The bottom wick marks the lowest price the stock traded.
 If a candlestick wick is long, this means the highest or lowest trading price is significantly different from the opening or closing price.
-A shorter wick means the high or low trade was close to the opening or closing price.
-The difference between the top and bottom of the candlestick wicks is called the range.
+A shorter wick can indicate that the high or low trade was close to the opening or closing price.
+The difference between the high and low price of the candlestick wicks is called the range.

 Trending Candles vs Non-Trending Candles